 - Physical impairment or disfigurement

-Keep careful track of your expenses and losses after the accident.
-Your lawyer may help ensure your financial damages are accurately calculated and that your case is filed on time.
+It’s crucial to keep careful track of your expenses and losses after the accident.
+When you provide this information to our team, your lawyer can help ensure your financial damages are accurately calculated and that your case is filed on time.

-You Must Comply with the Statute of Limitations
+You Must Comply with New York’s Statute of Limitations

-If you decide to pursue compensation from the at-fault party, New York’s statute of limitations may affect how long you have to file your lawsuit.
-According to the New York Civil Practice Law & Rules (CVP) §214, you generally have three years from the date of the accident to file a personal injury lawsuit.
+If you qualify and decide to pursue compensation from the at-fault party, New York’s statute of limitations may affect how long you have to file your lawsuit.
+According to the CVP §214, you generally have three years from the date of the accident to file a personal injury lawsuit.
 If you fail to meet the state’s filing deadline:

-- Your lawsuit may get dismissed without being heard
+- Your case may get dismissed without being heard.

-You can avoid the costly and frustrating consequences created by noncompliance with the statute of limitations.
-With sufficient notice, our client care team may file your case in time to abide by the statute of limitations so that your lawsuit can move forward.
+You can avoid the costly and frustrating consequences of noncompliance with the statute of limitations.
+With sufficient notice, our client care team can file your case in time to abide by the statutory deadline so that your lawsuit can move forward.

-Let the Morelli Law Firm Help You Explore Your Range of Recoverable Damages
+Let Our Team at Morelli Law Firm Help You Build a Strong Case for Recoverable Damages

-Our personal injury team may help you fight for financial compensation to cover your damages.
-We might also be able to help you tap into the benefits of your personal injury protection (PIP) coverage.
-Contact the personal injury team at the Morelli Law Firm by calling (212) 751-9800 today.
+Our personal injury team wants to help you fight for financial compensation to cover your damages.
+We can also help you tap into the benefits of your PIP coverage.
+Contact our team at the Morelli Law Firm by calling (212) 751-9800 for your free case evaluation today.